qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_db_manager.rst

-You can also use the DB Manager to execute SQL queries against your spatial database and then view the spatial output for queries by adding the results to |qg| as a query layer.
+You can also use the DB Manager to execute SQL queries against your spatial database and then view the spatial output for queries by adding the results to QGIS as a query layer.
 It is possible to highlight a portion of the SQL and only that portion will be executed when you press :kbd:`F5` or click the :guilabel:`Execute (F5)` button.